K-G-Witt/VBA-challenge/README.md

 During the course of this assignment, I encourtered a challenge in ensuring the script correctly identified and held the value of the Opening_Price var for each Ticker var to, in turn, correctly calculate the Yearly_Change var.
 After experimenting with different methods myself, I found the following resource from Jeremy Tallant's GitHub.
 Source: https://github.com/JeremyTallant/VBA-challenge/blob/main/VBA-code.vba#L1 (accessed 2 March 2024).

 ### Saving VBA Script as .txt file:
-Following recommendations, VBA script was saved as a .txt file to ensure ease of use between different computer systems.
+Following recommendations, VBA script was saved as a .txt file to ensure compatability between different computer systems.
 Source: https://www.geeksforgeeks.org/how-to-make-save-and-run-a-simple-vbscript-program/ (accessed 4 March 2024).